DavidMStraub/homeassistant-homeconnect/README.md

+**:warning: Breaking change: as of version 1.0, the component has been renamed and this repository will be used for beta testing new features that are not part of the Home Assistant Core Home Connect integration based on this work. :warning:**

-# Home Assistant Home Connect
+# Home Assistant Home Connect development repository

-Integration of home appliances supporting the Home Connect standard into Home Assistant.
+Custom component for testing experimental features of the Home Assistant Home Connect intgegration.

-## Recent breaking changes

-Note that the current version **requires Home Assistant 0.102 or newer**.

-Also, you need to **change the redirect URI** compared to before: replace `.../api/homeconnect` by `.../auth/external/callback`

 ## Usage